rubenwe/StlVault/README.md

 If that isn't the case - feel free to open a new issue to let me know what you need.

 #### ...
 STL-Vault crashed on your system
 Yikes, sorry!
-You can help by reporting the crash via a new issue.
+You can help by reporting the crash:
-Attach the `Player.log` found in `%USERPROFILE%\AppData\LocalLow\StlVault\StlVault` to the issue.
+- If you can still open STLVault, use the `(!)` button and create a crash archive.
+- Submit the archive either by:
+  - create a new issue for your crash and attach the zip
+  - join the [discord](https://discord.gg/sexQM8R) and report there

 #### ...
 STL-Vault didn't process a file correctly
+Same as reporting a crash, but to speed up the process:
-You can open an issue with a link to the file if it is _openly available_.
+- include a link to the file if it is _openly available_
-Do _not_ attach files to issues.
-If the file isn't openly available, there is not a lot I can do right now.
+- do _not_ attach files to issues

-Don't share files without the authors permission!
+Do _not_ share files against their license or without the authors permission!

 ### You want to work on this project
 Fist of all: Thanks, that's awesome!

 I'll accept pull request if they provide value for a good part of the user base.
-Opening an issue to discuss changes beforehand doesn't hurt either.
+Opening an issue or chatting with the developer(s) in the discord to discuss changes beforehand doesn't hurt either.

+If you want to play around with the sources on your own look at the [Developer docs](DEVELOPMENT.md).